patxipierce/rasyen/README.md

             - Called when a tag in a template is processed.
 Must always return the passed data.
         - `Rasyen.callback.parse_list(data)` _function_
             - Called at the end of every list parsed.
 Must always return the passed data.
+        - `Rasyen.callback.parse_filters(data)` _function_
+            - Called at the end of every filter.
+Must always return the passed data.

 ### Filters